amalrkrishna/amalrkrishna.github.io/_posts/2016-11-30- Chegg Tutors - How to earn part-time while you study.md

 <p align="justify">A written lesson can be send to a specific tutor.
 Basically the difference is the it is not live.
 The written lesson will have the time to spend and a deadline mentioned.
 Each written lesson can go upto a maximum of 180 minutes.
 If you think the work will take more time than that, you have to ask the student to send multiple written lessons.</p>
 <li><b>Open Written lesson:</b></li>
 <p align="justify">This is similar to Written lessons, but the question is scheduled open to any Chegg Tutor in the same topic.
 So, which ever tutor who claims the question first will get a chance to help the student.
 Once the question is claimed, the tutor has to submit the answer withing 2*time alloted for the lesson.
 For example, if it is a 1 hour lesson, the tutor have to answer it in the next 2 hours once claimed.
 The tutor also have an option to keep claimed every 2 hour interval untill the final deadline expires.</p>

+<p align="justify">Tutors have to make sure that they provide students with proper lessons.
+The review system in Chegg allows students to review the tutor on the lessons he has taken.
+Tutors have to keep a high positive review status for this matter and also if you consistently provide wrong lessons, Chegg has the authority to remove you from Chegg Tutors.</p>
 </ul>

 <li><b>Chegg Tutors Honor Code</b></li>